Solvyrth/Solvyrth/README.md

 ## Hi there, I'm Solvyrth 👋

-C++ developer training on udemy & dyma.
+Python developer training on udemy.